Skip to main content

 Regional Specialization: Europe, the Soviet empire and transnational socialism

-Regional Interests: Twentieth-century art and visual culture, specializing in the Soviet empire, transnational socialism, collective art practices, the visual culture of anti-racism, the politics of realism and the avant-garde, and feminist theory and art.
+Regional Interests: Twentieth-century art and visual culture, specializing in transnational socialism, collective art practices, textiles, the visual culture of anti-racism, the politics of realism and the avant-garde, and feminist theory and art.

 Selected Publications

-“Inventing an Aesthetics of Anti-Racism: African Americans in Early Soviet Visual Culture,” in The Wayland Rudd Collection: Exploring Racial Imaginaries in Soviet Visual Culture, ed.
-Evgeniy Fiks, 94-113 (New York: Ugly Duckling Presse, 2021).
+Contributor, The Wayland Rudd Collection: Exploring Racial Imaginaries in Soviet Visual Culture, ed.
+Evgeniy Fiks (New York: Ugly Duckling Presse, 2021).

-“A Comintern Aesthetics of Anti-racism in the Animated Short Film Blek end uait,” in Comintern Aesthetics, eds.
-Amelia Glaser and Steven S. Lee, 352-388 (University of Toronto Press, 2020).
+Contributor, Comintern Aesthetics, eds.
+Amelia Glaser and Steven S. Lee (University of Toronto Press, 2020).

-Revolution Every Day: A Calendar, co-edited with Robert Bird and Zachary Cahill (Milan: Mousse Publishing, with the Smart Museum of Art, 2017)
+Revolution Every Day: A Calendar, co-authored with Robert Bird and Zachary Cahill (Milan: Mousse Publishing, with the Smart Museum of Art, 2017)

 Christina Kiaer, Imagine No Possessions: The Socialist Objects of Russian Constructivism (Cambridge: MIT Press, 2005, reprint 2008).